 Uranus, like Earth, has four seasons.
-But that’s where the similarity between our seasons ends.
+But the seasons on Earth and Uranus are very different.

 For starters, the length of Uranus’ seasons are different from ours.
-It takes Earth 365 days to orbit around the sun, but it takes Uranus 84 years, more or less.
-So, each season on Uranus lasts 21 (Earth) years.
+It takes Earth 365 days to orbit around the sun, but it takes Uranus 84 Earth-years, more or less.
+So Uranus’ year is 84 Earth-years along, and each season on Uranus lasts 21 earthly years.